refinedev/refine/documentation/docs/api-reference/general-concepts.md

 ### Pass `meta` with hook-specific properties

-You can pass the `meta` property with hook-specific properties to data provider methods.
-This will override the global `meta` of the resource.
+You can pass the `meta` property with hook-specific properties to data provider methods, which will override the global `meta` of the resource.

 For example, you can pass the `headers` property to the `getOne` method by using the `meta` property in the `useOne` hook, as shown below: